Welcome to Management Sciences!

 Student Fees: Student Fee information is available on the Student Financial Services website.
 There is information on fee schedules, due dates and late fees, how to pay your fees (including Promissory Note details), tax receipts and contact information for questions about your account.
 Your up-to-date financial account information is available through Quest.
 If you require a letter of financial fees to obtain your student Visa please complete the following web form Estimator

-Program specific tuition, including due dates, program fees, and methods of payment can be found at the Office of Student Finance.
+Program specific tuition, including due dates, program fees, methods of payment, and details on refunds can be found at the Office of Student Finance.

 The department cannot offer funding to students in the MMSc program.
 Students should be prepared to fund their graduate program via their own resources.
-Students are encouraged to apply for external awards they may be eligible to receive.
-More information on available scholarships, grants, and bursaries can be found at the Graduate Studies awards and funding page.
+We would like to encourage you to apply for external awards you may be eligible to receive.
+More information on available scholarships, grants, and bursaries can be found at the Graduate Studies awards and scholarship database page.

 *MMSc online tuition fees are listed under special graduate programs on the fee schedule page.